For some, meditation has become more curse than cure. Willoughby Britton wants to know why.

 More information about the spiritual consequences of meditation [link]

-Please feel free to share your negative experiences of meditation.
-If you need any prayer feel free to reach out to me.
+Please feel free to share your negative experiences with meditation.
+If you need any prayer then feel free to reach out to me.

 If you don’t know Jesus Christ as your Lord and Savior you can receive Him into your heart and He can deliver you from darkness and sin and have your name written in His Book of Life.